fread-ink/fread.ui/README.md

 # Implementation

-fread.ui is implemented as a combination of a custom URI scheme, a WebKit Web Process Extension and a minimal web app application that uses preact.
+fread.ui is implemented as a combination of a custom URI scheme, a WebKit Web Process Extension and a minimal web application that uses preact.
 This is all on top of WebKit2GTK.

 The custom URI scheme allows opening of EPUB files using e.g. `ebook://path/to/my/book.epub` and also allows browsing of the files contained in a zip archive (epub uses zip) using the syntax `ebook://path/to/my/book.epub//internal/zip/archive/file.htm`.

 The Web Process Extension adds a global `Fread` javascript object which allows calling a set of C functions from javascript.
 Currently these add filesystem utility functions such as `Fread.zip_ls` which lists the files in a zip file residing on the filesystem.
 In the future this will include functions for updating the electronic paper display.
-The API can glarked from `web_extensions/fread.js`.
+The API can be glarked from `web_extensions/fread.js`.

 The web app provides parsing of the various EPUB-specific metadata formats and rendering of that metadata into something presentable to the user.
 It is located in `app/`.

+## Pagination

+Splitting the ebook up into individual pages is handled by the [ebook-paginator](https://github.com/fread-ink/ebook-paginator) library.

 # APIs and manuals